pietervdvn/MapComplete/Docs/Layers/tree_node.md

-This tagrendering is only visible in the popup if the following condition is met: `heritage=4&heritage:operator=OnroerendErfgoed`
+This tagrendering is only visible in the popup if the following condition is met: `heritage=4 &heritage:operator=OnroerendErfgoed`